Skiing in Japan in March

 Accommodation

-Japan has some first-rate traditional and modern accommodation options and these are my top picks for March 2024.
-4* The Green Leaf in Niseko Village remains top of the list and has by far my favourite onsen and the best in-village vending machine... now empty after my most recent visit.
-If you prefer to self-cater or want to be in the heart of the action in Niseko, the well-equipped apartments at the 4* Yama Shizen range from studios to three-bedroom penthouses.
+Japan has some first-rate traditional and modern accommodation options and these are my top picks for March.
+The 3*+ Always Niseko provides exceptional value in a tranquil location on the outskirts of Hirafu.
+The hotel operates a private shuttle to the lifts and into Hirafu itself, or it's a quick 10-minute walk.
+If you prefer to self-cater or want to be in the heart of the action in Niseko, the well-equipped apartments at the 4* The Freshwater range from studios to three-bedroom penthouses.

 We have also added a range of hotels new to our programme including the recent award-winning 5* Setsu Niseko (Best New Ski Hotel 2023 at the World Ski Awards), the spectacular ski-in ski-out 4*+ Fenix Furano5* The Vale Rusutsu with its unbeatable apartment views, the 4*+ Kawamotoya in Nozawa Onsen for the pure comfort and delicious breakfast, and last but not least the ultra-cool 5* The Happo in Hakuba.